HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ## Prevalence

 So how much are third parties used?
-Well the answer is a lot!
+Well, the answer is a lot!

 {{ figure_markup(
   caption="Percentage of mobile sites using at least one third-party resource.",